How do I get a remote job?

-Let’s assume you're a really good software developer and have done the hard work of building your online reputation.
-You have an online portfolio, you've contributed to open source, and you have a few side-projects on Github to show the quality of your code.
+For this article, let's assume you're a great software developer.
+And that you've done the hard work of building your online reputation.
+You have an online portfolio, contribute to open source, and have side-projects on Github to show the quality of your code.

 Now, where do you look to find a remote job?